SuleimanFarah/sunpy/GSOC-2015-Rupak-Kumar-Das.md

 ### **Abstract:**
 The satellite 'IRIS' and other telescopes use a 4D cube data structure to save their data.
 Currently, SunPy does not have support for this structure which this project aims to remedy.

-This will be done in two steps -
+This will be done in two phases -

 **1)** A previous ESA summer project already implemented such a structure in SunPy.
 Though finished, it was not merged into the code base.
 This project will tweak the package so that it works with the latest version of SunPy, with some minor changes in the call API and some changes in the SunPy Map class to integrate the new module.